mrjones2014/jdt/README.md

 WIP app to automatically cycle your desktop wallpaper through images from a hand-picked repository of images from the James Webb Space Telescope.

+## Development Environment

+If you are a Nix user, you can simply run `nix develop` to set up your environment.
+If you use `direnv` with Nix, you can just run `direnv allow`.

+If you don't use Nix, you'll need to:

+- Install Rust toolchain (from [rustup.rs](https://rustup.rs) or whatever your preferred method is)
+- Install `tauri-cli` by running `cargo install tauri-cli`
+- Install `node` and `pnpm` via your preferred method

+With that set up, to run the app, you can build and run the app via `make run`.

 ## Generating an Image Repository

 A repository is a JSON files that looks like the following (png and jpg images are supported):